 MEZCAL FAIR

 Finally, the Mezcal fair.
 Get to know the great variety of mezcales, cocktails made with mezcal, and brands with different missions and views about mezcal.
-As other events of the Guelaguetza this event will be at the Cultural and Conventions Center of Oaxaca from the 14th to the 25th of July from 10 to 22 hrs.
-The access to this fair will have a cost of around $80MXN (less than 5 DLS).
+As other events of the Guelaguetza this event will be at the Cultural and Conventions Center of Oaxaca from the 20 to the 30th of July from 10 to 22 hrs.
+The access to this fair had a cost of around $80MXN in 2023 (less than 5 DLS), this year the cost hasn’t been announced.

 Do you know about…?
 THE MEZCAL, WHAT IT IS AND HOW IS IT DIFFERENT FROM TEQUILA?